stephanbruijnis/mx-multiSelectEnum/README.md

 ## Example use cases
 Any situation where you want a fixed set of values (enumeration) that can be easily translated and stored on a single object.
 Some examples:
-- Selecting which languages someone masters;
-- Selecting which days are available;
-- Selecting which documents are in possession;
+- Selecting which languages /days / documents are available
-- Showing completed modules;
+- Creating checklists & showing completed items;
 - Building advanced search functionality;

 ## Features
 - Multi-select
 - Translatable values
 - Store data on a single entity
-- Display the list in a horizontal or vertical direction (TO DO)
+- Display the list in a horizontal or vertical direction *(TO DO)*
 - Specify the text of the label
-- Attach a microflow for the on-change event (TO DO)
+- Attach a microflow for the on-change event

 ## Notes
 - The string attribute is used to store the selected enumeration values.
 Make sure that the length of the string attribute is equals (or is larger than) the following sum: `length of enumeration keys + number of enumeration keys - 1`.